The right choice of paving determines how your house, terrace and garden will look

 6. Selection by location: what works best

-7. Checklist before ordering
+7. Cheat sheet before ordering

 ✔️ You know the load and have chosen the correct thickness.

-✔️ You have selected the shape, format, and pattern.
+✔️ You have selected the shape, format and pattern.

-✔️ Edges and transitions are thought through.
+✔️ Edges and transitions have been considered.